Nikhil0211/Data-Structure-Using-C/README.md

   2. Write a menu driven program to implement a circular queue (use an array to store the elements of the queue).
   3. Write a menu driven program to implement a deque using array.

+Day 5 (Singly Linked List)

+  1. Write a menu driven program to implement a singly linked list with the following operations
+    a.
+Insert an element at any position (front, end or intermediate)
+    b.
+Delete an element from any position (front, end or intermediate)
+    c.
+Display the list
+    d.
+Perform a linear search on the list.
+    e.
+Insert an element after a specified element
+    f.
+Delete a specified element
+    g.
+Count the number of nodes
+    h.
+Reverse the list, so that the last element becomes the first, and so on
+    b.
+Concatenate two lists

+Day 6 (Doubly and Circular Linked List)

+  1. Write a menu driven program to implement a doubly linked list with the following operations
+    a.
+Insert an element at any position (front, end or intermediate)
+    b.
+Delete an element from any position (front, end or intermediate)
+    c.
+Display the list

+  2. Write a menu driven program to implement a circular linked list with the following operations
+    a.
+Insert an element at any position (front, end or intermediate)
+    b.
+Delete an element from any position (front, end or intermediate)
+    c.
+Display the list